Syracuse, NY Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Syracuse has net metering through both major local utilities.
-NYSEG and National Grid offer 1:1 net metering, meaning you receive full retail credit for excess solar energy sent to the grid.
+Yes, Syracuse homeowners have access to net metering through their utility provider.
+Both National Grid and NYSEG offer 1:1 net metering, meaning you receive full retail rate credit for every kilowatt-hour of excess solar energy you send to the grid.

-Yes, solar panels increase home value in Syracuse, NY.
-Research by Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar systems.
+Yes, solar panels increase home value in Syracuse.
+Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.